WINTER 21/22 UPDATE: Demand Remains High & Chalet Availability Is Limited | Click To Read Our Guide To Winter 21/22

 Alpe d'Huez skiing holidays offer a fantastic mix of terrain to suit all abilities.
 Go skiing in Alpe d'Huez for a lively town and wonderful sunshine record.

 Sat at 1,860m, Alpe d'Huez ski resort offers a fantastic variety and extent of skiing terrain for all standards.
-The ski area offers a thrilling mix of steep, challenging areas alongside extensive, gentle nursery slopes; making it an ideal destination not only for families but also for mixed ability groups.
+The ski area offers a thrilling mix of steep, challenging areas alongside extensive, gentle nursery slopes; making it an ideal skiing destination not only for families but also for mixed ability groups.

 The village itself sprawls over the open mountainside; surrounded by stunning scenery across the Southern Alps which is famed for its wonderful sunshine record.
-One of the liveliest resorts in the Alps; you will find yourself spoilt for choice between the pretty, more quiet and rustic village of Vaujany or the bustling centre of Avenue des Jeux.
+One of the liveliest ski resorts in the Alps; you will find yourself spoilt for choice between the pretty, more quiet and rustic village of Vaujany or the bustling centre of Avenue des Jeux.